iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 <strong>Recommendations:</strong>

 * Ensure your product images (assets) have a transparent background.
 We crop out any backgrounds so that we can create a clean reflection in XQ.
-* Ensure your product images are of high quality, as these images will be projected on high resolution displays.
+* Ensure your product images are of high quality, as these images will be projected on high-resolution displays.
 * Ensure dimensions are in separate fields, and <strong>not</strong> as a string, such as "5x5x5".
 * Ensure `MSRP` includes currency code, such as "14.99 USD".
 * Ensure `Classification` is not null.